chimurai/http-proxy-middleware/MIGRATION.md

 ### `legacyCreateProxyMiddleware`

-Use the adapter to use v3 without changing too much of your v2 code and configuration.
+Use the adapter to use v3 with minimal changes to your v2 implementation.

 NOTE: `legacyCreateProxyMiddleware` will be removed in a future version.